France bombs Islamist strongholds in north Mali

 France convened a U.N.
 Security Council meeting for Monday to discuss Mali.
 French President Francois Hollande's intervention has won plaudits from leaders in Europe, Africa and the United States but it is not without risks.

-It raised the threat level for eight French hostages held by al Qaeda allies in the Sahara and for the 30,000 French expatriates living in neighbouring, mostly Muslim states.
+It raised the threat level for eight French hostages held by al Qaeda allies in the Sahara and for the 30,000 French expatriates living in neighboring, mostly Muslim states.

 Concerned about reprisals, France has tightened security at public buildings and on public transport.
 It advised its 6,000 citizens to leave Mali as spokesmen for Ansar Dine and al Qaeda's north Africa wing AQIM promised to exact revenge.